Microsoft Is Focusing On Entities, Too

 Filed: October 26, 2015

-Methods, systems, and computer-storage media having computer-usable instructions embodied thereon for identifying related entities are provided.
+Methods, systems, and computer-storage media having computer-useable instructions embodied thereon for identifying related entities are provided.
 One or more entities may be identified from a search query.
 The one or more entities may include any identifiable term having related information associated therewith.
 An entity store may be referenced to identify one or more related entities related to the entity.
 The one or more related entities, along with their relationship(s) to the entity (and one another, perhaps) may then be ranked and displayed to a user.

-Why the emphasis on Entities?
+Why the Emphasis on Entities?

 We see knowledge panels in both Google and Bing when a query contains an Entity.
-We know for certain that Google attempts to identify entities in queries, because Google’s Paul Haahr told us that they do in a presentation at SMX West 2016 in “How Google Works: A Google Ranking Engineer’s Story”:
+We know for certain that Google attempts to identify entities in queries because Google’s Paul Haahr told us that they do in a presentation at SMX West 2016 in “How Google Works: A Google Ranking Engineer’s Story”:

 In this patent.
-Microsoft is telling us that not only will they attempt to identify entities that may be associated with a query, but afterwards will look through an entity store to see what entities might be related to those associated entities as well:
+Microsoft is telling us that not only will they attempt to identify entities that may be associated with a query, but afterward will look through an entity store to see what entities might be related to those associated entities as well:

 One or more entities may be identified from an input search query.
 The one or more entities may include a person, a thing, a place, a product, a company, a location, a combination thereof, or the like.
 Entities may be anything in a search query that may be related to any other information.

 Once the one or more entities are identified from the search query, an entity store may be referenced to identify one or more related entities.